Homemade Corn Dogs

-These homemade honey corn dogs are perfect as snack or appetizer and are ready to go in just 45 minutes!
-You’ll never go back to the freezer kind
+These homemade honey corn dogs are perfect as a snack or appetizer and are ready to go in just 45 minutes!
+You’ll never go back to the freezer kind.

 Today I’m sharing something a little different!
 It’s a kid-friendly recipe, one that my family absolutely loves!
 These homemade honey corn dogs are super easy to make and taste 100x better than the ones you buy at the store!

 You might think that making your own hand-dipped corn dogs would be tedious and time consuming, but they’re actually pretty simple.
 You need just a few simple ingredients (you might even have all of them on hand) for the batter, some hot dogs and oil for frying.
 That’s it!